nezaboodka/reactronic/README.md

 There are multiple options to configure behavior of transactional reactivity.

-**Autorun** option defines a delay between trigger/cache invalidation and invocation of the corresponding function:
+**Autorun** option defines a delay between reactive cache invalidation and invocation of the corresponding function:

   - `(ms)` - delay in milliseconds;